wjh18/hugo-liftoff/CONTRIBUTING.md

+# Contributing

-If you'd like to contribute to the project, fork the project and submit a pull request with your changes.
+If you'd like to contribute to the project, fork it and submit a pull request with your changes using the [pull request template](https://github.com/wjh18/hugo-liftoff/blob/master/.github/pull_request_template.md).